jonathanhogg/flitter/docs/canvas3d.md

 dispatched for rendering in an arbitrary order.
 The default is `true`.

 `depth_test=` [ `true` | `false` ]
-: Turn off OpenGL depth-testing for this render group if set to `true`, the default is `false`.
-Setting `depth_test` to `false` will also disable depth sorting.
+: Turn off OpenGL depth-testing for this render group if set to `false`, the default is `true`.
+Setting `depth_test` to `false` will also disable depth sorting (as above).
 Generally this is only useful when combined with a blend function like `:add` or `:lighten`.

 `face_cull=` [ `true` | `false` ]
 : Turn off OpenGL face-culling for this render group if set to `false`, the default is `true`.
-Model faces will be fed into the shader program in an arbitrary order.
+Model faces are fed into the shader program in an arbitrary order.

 `cull_face=` [ `:back` | `:front` ]
-: Assuming face-culling is enabled, this specifies which faces of the models to cull.
+: Assuming face-culling is enabled (as above), this specifies which faces of the models to cull.
 The default is `:back`, but specifying `:front` can be useful for special effects or for use with custom shaders.

 :::{note}
 Setting `cull_face=:front` is similar to, but **not** the same as inverting all